nimbleapproach/Accessability-Scanning-Tool/README.md

 - **🔄 Automatic Cleanup**: Before each new audit, JSON files are moved to history and all existing PDF reports are deleted
 - **📂 History Folder**: JSON files are automatically moved to `accessibility-reports/history/` for future reference
 - **🧹 Clean Slate**: All existing PDF reports are deleted to provide a clean slate for new scan
-- **🔄 Enhanced Report Regeneration**: Historical JSON data can be used to regenerate enhanced PDF reports with database metadata without re-running accessibility scans
+- **📊 Database Integration**: Historical JSON data is stored in the database for future reference and analysis
 - **📊 Data Preservation**: All audit data is preserved for trend analysis and historical comparison
 - **📄 Fresh Reports**: New PDF reports are generated after each scan completes